gensart-x/sora-erlyana/README.md

 Here lies list of awesome guys who made a request or contribution on "this" repository:

--   Still none :)
+-   oh my, still me only? 😅

 # Overview

-This application uses `whatsapp-web.js` as a primary library.
+This application uses `whatsapp-web.js` as the primary library.
 Keep in mind if you want to use this app, I assume you did already know that :

 > [!WARNING]
-> WhatsApp terms & conditions do not allow any unofficial bots or automation on its services.
-I do not encourage any misuse that may hurt any person/group by the usage of this app.
+> WhatsApp's terms and conditions do not allow any unofficial bots or automations on its services.
+I do not encourage any misuse that may hurt any person, group, or entity by the usage of this app.

-And also, I am not responsible for any banning happen to your WhatsApp account by using this app. **I strongly suggest** you to use this app with your new or backup WhatsApp number.
-I use my second number (the link above) and still safe until now.
+And also, Any banning happen to your account is outside of my reach for responsibility.
+Well, **I strongly suggest** that you use this app with your new or backup account number.
+Though, I use my second number (the link above) and still safe until now.

 # Quickstart